AnggaR96s/Reforestation/README.md

-## I used to hate facial hair, but then it grew on me.
+## What did the hat say to the scarf?
+## You can hang around.
+I'll just go on ahead.